-This yields an epistemologically-complete formalization of the practice of science that is entirely free of informal physical or metaphysical language.
+This yields an epistemologically-complete formalization of the practice of science that is entirely free of obscurities.

 3. A Formal Theory of the Observer (used to practice science)

 Here, we model the object that practices science.
 We attack the problem from this angle: If the observer deterministically produces a recursive enumeration of experiments, then it is merely a machine and the physics it is subjected to is super-deterministic; If however, the observer probabilistically produces a recursive enumeration of experiments, then it is a probability space of experiments.